Home » 27 Herbs Parrots Can Eat Safely (And Why!)

 Horseradish (Armoracia Rusticana)

-Horseradish is a spicy herb from the mustard family with a spicy kick that may not appeal to all parrots.
-If a bird enjoys the flavor, it’ll benefit from glucosinolates that may detoxify the liver.
+Horseradish is a spicy herb from the mustard family.
+Its kick may not appeal to all parrots.
+However, if a bird enjoys the flavor, it’ll benefit from glucosinolates, which may detoxify the liver.

 Horseradish is believed to ease the symptoms of urinary tract infections, bolster the digestive tract, and clear the respiratory tract to prevent infection.